invokelabs/objc.docs.invokernd.com/content/testing/index.md

 1. **Cucumber**: a BDD based set up that uses Gherkin to generate scenario files, which you then use ruby to write tests for, which you then code in your Xcode project.
 Only works with Ruby, Java, .Net out of the box. . . you can use with other languages like Obj-C but that involves 4th party libraries like [this one](https://github.com/OCCukes/OCCukes) which I was never able to get going.
 Ruby is pretty straight forward though.

-2. **PHPUnit**: I think this what the QA department is currently using for web automation testing so it makes sense to only have one testing langauge (thats the whole point of appium after all).
-With that in mind, they can write scripts for moblie (both android and ios) in exactlly the same fashion that they write the scripts for web testing and use all the same commands, sauce communications, etc for everything.
+2. **PHPUnit**: I think this what the QA department is currently using for web automation testing so it makes sense to only have one testing language (thats the whole point of appium after all).
+With that in mind, they can write scripts for mobile (both android and ios) in exactly the same fashion that they write the scripts for web testing and use all the same commands, sauce communications, etc for everything.
 Of course, they could also implement all previous PHPUnit web tests in Cucumber with Ruby, but considering nothing has really been done on the mobile side yet, probably makes sense to go with the other.

-3. **etc. . .**: this list could go on about J-Unit and other testing frameworks but not too much will be gained that isnt covered by the previous two.
+3. **etc. . .**: this list could go on about J-Unit and other testing frameworks but not too much will be gained that isn't covered by the previous two.
 I think the testing framework choice is really just based on what the QAs/Devs are comfortable with.

 ## Step 1: Creating a build to Test